mattmilburn/strapi-plugin-preview-button/MIGRATION.md

 ---

 ## Migrate from v1 to v2
-The breaking changes in this migration focus on improving plugin options and also a simple find and replace for a parameter name.
+The breaking changes in this migration focus on improving plugin options and also a simple find and replace for a parameter name in the `before-build-url` hook.

-#### `injectListViewColumn` and `openTarget`
+### `injectListViewColumn`
-Previously, these config options were used alongside the rest of the config options in `./config/plugins.js` but they have moved to the `pluginOptions` prop of a model schema and will need to be applied to each schema individually.
+Previously, this config options was used alongside the rest of the config options in `./config/plugins.js` but it has moved to the `pluginOptions` prop of a model schema and will need to be applied to each schema individually.

 In addition to the new location, the `injectListViewColumn` option is renamed to `listViewColumn` and it is set to `true` by default.
 You can disable the extra column by setting this value to `false` like in the code below.